NatureNinjas/whatgrowshere/readme.md

 ## The team

-The 'What grows here?' app and learning hub have been designed and developed by the Nature Ninjas team as part of the 2014 UnleashedADL GovHack weekend.
+The `What grows here?` app and learning hub have been designed and developed by the Nature Ninjas team as part of the 2014 UnleashedADL GovHack weekend.

 * Leanne Brookes
 * Samantha Bywaters